Dark Skies Station

 This space is home to an impressive, accessible telescope with a live link to the TV in the presentation room.
 The retractable roof opens to reveal the southern sky, where visitors can observe constellations, planets and deep sky objects.

-Events at the observatory in the North York Moors
+Events and activities at the observatory in the North York Moors

-The Dark Skies Station is open for bookings.
+It's open for bookings if you'd like to use the space for your own activity/ event.
 See more information to hire the Dark Skies Station for private use.

 This project was made possible thanks to a combination of funding sources, with special thanks to the generous support of The Wolfson Foundation and a legacy donation.
 The Wolfson Foundation is an independent charity committed to advancing education and research.